PROFIT MARGIN: [PASS]

 INVENTORY TO SALES: [PASS]

 This methodology strongly believes that companies, especially small ones, should have tight control over inventory.
 It's a warning sign if a company's inventory relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Inventory to Sales for FOE was 11.51% last year, while for this year it is 11.63%.
-Although the inventory to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Inventory to Sales for FOE was 11.51% last year, while for this year it is 8.85%.
+Since the inventory to sales is decreasing by -2.66% the stock passes this criterion.

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
 Accounts Receivable to Sales for FOE was 19.38% last year, while for this year it is 15.79%.
 Since the AR to sales is decreasing by -3.58% the stock passes this criterion.

 FOE's trailing twelve-month Debt/Equity ratio (120.97%) is too high, according to this methodology.
 You can find other more superior companies that do not have to borrow money in order to grow.